mydjangoprojects/recipe-app-api/README.md

 See also the list of [contributors](https://github.com/mydjangoprojects/recipe-app-api/graphs/contributors) who participated in this project.

+## Acknowledgments

+* Based on code in course [Build a Backend REST API with Python & Django - Advanced](https://www.udemy.com/django-python-advanced/)

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/mydjangoprojects/recipe-app-api/blob/master/LICENSE) file for details